NCIP/gdc-docs/docs/Encyclopedia/pages/Variant_Call_Format.md

 ## Overview ##
 VCF files are used to report sequence variations (e.g., SNPs, indels and larger structural variants) together with rich annotations.
 VCF files are modular where the annotations and genotype information for a variant are separated from the call itself.
 VCF version 4.1 is the currently active format specification<sup>1</sup>.

-VCF files are generated at the GDC with one of four variant callers (MuSe, MuTect2, SomaticSniper, VarScan) by comparing a tumor alignment to a normal alignment from the same patient.
+VCF files are generated at the GDC with one of four variant callers (MuSe, MuTect2, Pindel, VarScan) by comparing a tumor alignment to a normal alignment from the same patient.
 All GDC VCFs from patients are protected data and require dbGaP credentials to access.

 VCF files are produced on a case-level for each variant caller (four VCF files per case).
 All VCF files within a project that were produced by a single pipeline are aggregated to produce a MAF file.